qdrant/landing_page/qdrant-landing/content/articles/sparse-vectors.md

 point_id = 1  # Assign a unique ID for the point
 ```

-### 2. Creating a Collection with Sparse Vector Support
+### 2. Create a collection with sparse vector support

 ```python
 client.recreate_collection(